Alyans (band): Reformation (1986–1993)

 In the fall of 1986, the group appeared in public at the Forum of Creative Youth in the Metelitsa cafe, after which it entered the Moscow Rock Laboratory.
 Its composition: Igor Zhuravlev (vocals, guitar), Oleg Parastaev (keys), Andrey Tumanov (bass) and Konstantin Gavrilov (keys, programming).
 In February 1987, Alyans became the laureate of the first rock laboratory “Festival of Hopes”.
 The group performed songs such as “Na Zare”, “Get a Fire”, and “False Start”.
 The band participated in "Rock-panorama-87" festival and began to work with "SPM Record" label and with Stas Namin.

-The band composed of Zhuravlev and Parastaev lasted until 1988, when it broke up due Zhuravlev deciding to radically change the sound of the band to rock music, which Parastaev, who planned to continue working in the spirit of the “new wave”, opposed and left the band, collecting his own project “New Russian Group” a.k.a “NRG”) (Новая русская группа, НРГ).
+The band composed of Zhuravlev and Parastaev lasted until 1988, when it broke up due Zhuravlev deciding to radically change the sound of the band to rock music, which Parastaev, who planned to continue working in the spirit of the “new wave”, opposed and left the band, collecting his own project “New Russian Group” a.k.a.
+“NRG”) (Новая русская группа, НРГ).
 Soon, drummer Yuri Kistenev joined the group, which completed the transformation of Alyans into a rock group.
 A year later, Sergey Kalachev replaced Andrei Tumanov on bass.

 In 1990, "Alyans" performs at Luzhniki Stadium along with Kino, Bioconstructor, Joanna Stingray and Lyube. and tours across the Europe Later the singer Inna Zhelannaya joined the group.
 Together, they made several concert programs (participating in "Clear Water Rock" festival) and recorded the album "Made in White".
 Alyans at that time comprised: Zhuravlev, Maxim Trefan (keyboards, ex - “Polite Refusal”), Yuri “Khen” Kistenev (drums), Konstantin “Castello” Baranov (guitar, ex - “Nikolai Copernicus”), Sergey “Grebstel” Kalachev (bass), Vladimir “Miss” Missarzhevsky (percussion, ex - “Meeting On the Elbe”).
-Additionally, two musicians who owned ancient folk instruments, Sergey Starostin and Sergey Klevensky, participated in a creative search.

-In 1992, Zhelannaya left the stage for some time due to the birth of her son.
-Then Kistenev went to the "Code of Ethics."
-Some of the musicians formed the Miss group, in which Missarzhevsky, who became the vocalist, wrote the words and music.
-The group played experimental music - a mixture of guitar rock and hard funk with rap elements; all songs were in English.
-The premiere of "Miss" was held in October 1992 at the Gorbunov Palace of Culture.
-In 1993, the group starred in the program “Program A” and recorded the only album “It's Up To You” (Moroz Records).
-The band's most famous song is “Sex in the future”.

-In 1993, the record “Made in White” at the MIDEM-93 competition in France was named by European producers the best record in Europe in the style of “world music” of this year.
-Alyans by that time no longer existed, but was reassembled for a festive tour of Europe.